fulcro-legacy/semantic-ui-wrapper/README.md

 - It includes symbols for all of the icon names (800+)
 - It includes factory functions for all of the elements, modules, etc.
-   - The factory functions have doc strings that summarize the props available
+   - The factory functions have doc strings that summarize the props available (COMING SOON)
 - It does not have a hard dependency on the semantic-ui-react library (scope is provided), so you can upgrade that library without needing this one to change.